 Before the crisis we built our school in tents, but people had to flee to refugee camps.
 Today we are back and we need to build a three-classroom school in cement.
 We want three teachers, and tables, chairs and blackboards so our kids have all they need to study.
 We are committed to make that possible and that's why we require your help.

 Before the crisis we had a lot of kids but fewer teachers and less room, so we taught some in the morning and others in the night [afternoons are too hot].
-We really don't want to do that again - we want all of them to study together.
+We don't want to do that again - we want all of them to study together.
 We are expecting to have more than 50 students per class - students from 7 to 15 years old.

-Anim Tuareg and Zeinabou
+Anim Tuareg and Zeinabou in 2018

 How I got involved with a Tuareg nomad village in the Sahara Desert

 This wasn't just a goodwill favour for Anim.
 As the village fixer, a camel for Anim meant a lot to the village as a whole.
-It enabled him to get around, to represent his village out there in the wider world.
+It enabled him to get around, to represent his village in the wider world.

 Later, Anim told me that the village chief needed my help.
 He wanted to start a village school.
-Hm, this was a big challenge, needing thought and discussion, and I had my doubts.
+Hm, this was a bigger challenge, needing thought and discussion, and I had my doubts.
 Large-scale fundraising is not my baby - I'm a people-fixer, not a fundraiser - and I told Anim so.
-I was busy writing a report on the future of the world in 2050 - no small matter.
+I was busy writing a report on the future of the world - no small matter.
 I had to tell Anim this plan would be difficult.

 There was a silence.
 I was hoping I hadn't offended them.
 But the Tuareg are independent nomads and they do not like relying on others for help.
 Anim came back after a while with a story.